-F who do, the pr or people to experience mental ill health.
-For many people oblems can be resolved if the right support is made cially if accessed early enough.
-Internet safety and harms benefits.
-About the benefits and time spent on content online.
-How to consider to recognise are of keeping personal mere and the interrolling, bullying negative impact the understanding ranked, selected. refits of rationing time spent online, the risks of excessive electronic devices and the impact of positive and negative on their own and others' mental and physical wellbeing.
-For the effect of their online actions on others and knowhow and display respectful behaviour online and the importance sonal information private.
-Idia, some computer games and online gaming, for ge restricted.
-Inset can also be a negative place where online abuse, and harassment can take place, which can have a cet on mental health.
-Insecending consumer of information online including that information, including that from search engines, is and targeted.
-Where and how to report concerns the with issues online.
-All of these aspects are covered in lessons within the Puzzles • Relationships • Healthy Me Physical health and fitness the importance and how to ach active mile or o associated with How and when stics and mental and physical benefits of an active lifestyle.
-The of building regular exercise into daily and weekly routines nieve this; for example, walking or cycling to school, a daily other forms of regular, vigorous exercise.
-The risks in an inactive lifestyle (including obesity).
-In to seek support including which adults to speak to in the worried about their health.
-All of these aspects are covered in lessons within the Puzzles
+It is common for people to experience mental ill health.
+For many people who do, the problems can be resolved if the right support is made available, especially if accessed early enough.
+Internet safety and harms That for most people the internet is an integral part of life and has many benefits.
+About the benefits of rationing time spent online, the risks of excessive time spent on electronic devices and the impact of positive and negative content online on their own and others' mental and physical wellbeing.
+How to consider the effect of their online actions on others and knowho to recognise and display respectful behaviour online and the importance of keeping personal information private.
+Why social media, some computer games and online gaming, for example, are age restricted.
+That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health.
+How to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted.
+Where and how to report concerns and get support with issues online.
+All of these aspects are covered in lessons within the Puzzles • Relationships • Healthy Me Physical health and fitness The characteristics and mental and physical benefits of an active lifestyle the importance of building regular exercise into daily and weekly routine and how to achieve this; for example, walking or cycling to school, a dail active mile or other forms of regular, vigorous exercise.
+The risks associated with an inactive lifestyle (including obesity).
+How and when to seek support including which adults to speak to in school if they are worried about their health. the Puzzles

 Healthy eating What constitutes a healthy diet (including understanding calories and other nutritional content)?
 The principles of planning and preparing a range of healthy meals.
 The characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol on diet or health).
 All of these aspects are covered in lessons within the Puzzles Drugs, alcohol and tobacco the facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking Health and Prevention How to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
 About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer.
 The importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn.
 About dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist.
 About personal hygiene and germs including bacteria, viruses, how they are spread and treated, and the importance of handwashing. the facts and science relating to immunisation and vaccination All of these aspects are covered in lessons within the Puzzles Basic first aid How to make a clear and efficient call to emergency services if necessary.
 Concepts of basic first-aid, for example dealing with common injuries, including head injuries.
-All of these aspects are covered in lessons within the Puzzles Changing adolescent body Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
+All of these aspects are covered in lessons within the Puzzles Healthy Me Changing adolescent body Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
 About menstrual wellbeing including the key facts about the menstrual cycle.
 All of these aspects are covered in lessons within the Puzzles Changing Me Healthy Me